 How or where you display the information required above is not prescribed but it should be clear and easily readable by the average consumer.
-The best way to ensure that customers are given the required information is by the use of detailed menus or clearly displayed price list, so there is sufficient information to enable a consumer to make an informed decision before they are committed to a purchase.
+The best way to ensure that customers are given the required information is by the use of detailed menus or clearly displayed price lists, so there is sufficient information to enable a consumer to make an informed decision before they are committed to a purchase.

 Bars should show the price list at the bar where orders are taken.
 In cafes and restaurants, the prices can be marked in menus or price lists.
-So customers are informed from the outset prices could be displayed in your window or entrance to your premises.
+So customers are informed from the outset, prices could be displayed in your window or entrance to your premises.

 To fail to show all or part of the information necessary, or to provide misleading information, may be regarded as an unfair trading practice and constitute an offence.

 With your PRS and PPL licence there is no legal requirement to display the licence at the premises.

 Children and Young Persons (Protection from Tobacco) Act 1991 as amended and The Protection from Tobacco (Sales from Vending Machines) (England) Regulations 2010.

 A warning notice must be displayed in a prominent position, which is clearly visible to anyone purchasing cigarettes, at every retail premises at which tobacco is sold.
 It must not be less than 297mm x 420mm (A3 size), with characters no less than 36mm high stating:

 ‘IT IS ILLEGAL TO SELL TOBACCO PRODUCTS TO ANYONE UNDER THE AGE OF 18’